naragurgel/workout_prescription/README.md

 ## Fork and Clone the Repository

-To keep the main reposotory for this project clean, please fork the repostiory into your own account.
+To keep the main repository for this project clean, please fork the repository into your own account.
 GitHub has [forking directions](https://docs.github.com/en/get-started/quickstart/fork-a-repo#forking-a-repository) but here's what you might do:
 1. login to your own gitHub account
 2. navigate to [my repository](https://github.com/naragurgel/workout_prescription)
 3. In the top right corner of the page, click fork